sodenn/lexical-beautiful-mentions/README.md

 A mentions plugin for the [lexical editor](https://lexical.dev/). lexical is an extendable text editor for the web build by Meta.
 While the lexical playground offers a basic mentions plugin for demo purposes, this plugin is more advanced and offers more features.

 - **Customizable triggers**: Use characters, words or regular expressions as triggers for mentions.
+- **Multiple triggers**: You can define multiple triggers (e.g. `@` and `#`).
-- **Editing mentions outside the editor**: Programmatically insert, delete, or rename mentions via the `useBeautifulMentions` hook.
+- [Editing mentions outside the editor](#programmatically-insert-delete-or-rename-mentions): Programmatically insert, delete, or rename mentions via the `useBeautifulMentions` hook.
-- **Customizable mention style**: You can change the look of the mentions via the editor theme to match the style of your application.
 - **Automatic spacing**: The plugin automatically adds spaces around the mentions, which makes it easier for the user to continue typing.
-- **Adding new mentions**: You can allow users to create new mentions that are not in the suggestion list.
+- [Adding new mentions](#creating-new-mentions): You can allow users to create new mentions that are not in the suggestion list.
-- **Flexible way to provide mentions**: You can use an async query function or a predefined list to provide mentions for the suggestion list.
+- [Async query function](#async-query-function): You can use an async query function to provide mentions for the suggestion list.
-- **Custom menu and menu item**: You can customize the look and behavior of the menu that displays the mention suggestions.
-- **Additional metadata**: You can add additional metadata to the mention items, which will be included in the mention nodes when serializing the editor content.
+- [Additional metadata](#additional-metadata): You can add additional metadata to the mention items, which will be included in the mention nodes when serializing the editor content.
+- [Customizable mention style](#customize-mention-style): You can change the look of the mentions via the editor theme to match the style of your application.
+- [Custom menu and menu item](#custom-menu-and-menu-item-component): You can customize the look and behavior of the menu that displays the mention suggestions.
-- **Custom mention component**: You can replace the default mention component with a custom component of your choice.
+- [Custom mention component](#custom-mention-node-and-component): You can replace the default mention component with a custom component of your choice.

 ## Installation